 Blog posts and news articles also play a critical role in providing content for your email and social media campaigns.
 Linking to blog posts and news articles in email campaigns and sharing the links on social media can significantly increases traffic to your website and while reading, visitors may become inspired to give, subscribe to your newsletter or text messaging campaign, or sign up to become a volunteer.

-A good example of effectively maintaining a news section on their website is the Pancreatic Action Network.
-PANCAN publishes news articles on a regular basis which they then feature in their weekly newsletter and share on social media.
-On the right bar, readers are presented with a helpline call-to-action (CTA), a call-to-follow on social media, and an email subscribe opt in.
+A good example of effectively maintaining a news section and blog on their website is the Pancreatic Action Network.
+PANCAN regularly publishes news articles and blog posts, which are featured in its weekly newsletter and shared on social media.
+On the right bar of their news section, readers are presented with a helpline call-to-action (CTA), a call-to-follow on social media, and an email subscribe opt-in.
 Blog and news article content is meant to inform and inspire, but the effective placement of CTAs can also convert your readers into active participants in your mission and programs.

 2) Photos

 Photos that positively communicate the story of your mission and programs often receive the highest engagement.
 Followers enjoy seeing your nonprofit in action and volunteers and staff often react (like, comment, share, repost, retweet) to photos that they are featured in or that feature people they know.
-For example, St. Mary’s Food Bank regularly shares photo collections:
+For example, the San Antonio Food Bank regularly shares photo collections:

 3) Call-to-action graphics